Norberto Miranda Madrid: Context

-In the year leading up to Miranda's murder, around 1,600 people were killed in Ciudad Juarez, which is considered to be the most violent city in Mexico.
+In the year leading up to Miranda Madrid's murder, around 1,600 people were killed in Ciudad Juarez, which is considered to be the most violent city in Mexico.
 Prosecutor Patricia Gonzalez blamed the attacks, which she called a “war of extermination”, on two warring cartels, which were identified as the Sinaloa and Juárez cartels.

-Photographer Omar Gándara was murdered two days before Miranda in the state capital city of Chihuahua.
+Photographer Omar Gándara was murdered two days before Miranda Madrid in the state capital city of Chihuahua.

-Miranda's final column detailed what he said was a string of 25 execution-style murders in the area that he attributed to the violence of the Juárez Cartel.
+Miranda Madrid's final column detailed what he said was a string of 25 execution-style murders in the area that he attributed to the violence of the Juárez Cartel.

-Two days after Miranda's murder, five gunmen were caught by the Mexican Secretariat of National Defense (Mexico) and its spokesperson said the group which belonged to the Sinaloa Cartel and this group was responsible for around 28 deaths in two attacks on centers for drug addicts in Ciudad Juarez, which is to the north of Nuevo Casas Grandes, and at least forty-five executions.
+Two days after Miranda Madrid's murder, five gunmen were caught by the Mexican Secretariat of National Defense (Mexico) and its spokesperson said the group which belonged to the Sinaloa Cartel and this group was responsible for around 28 deaths in two attacks on centers for drug addicts in Ciudad Juarez, which is to the north of Nuevo Casas Grandes, and at least forty-five executions.